jp1971/cpss/readme.txt

 == Usage ==

 To add a Compatible Post Sharing System link to a post or page, use the [cpss] shortcode.
 To use in a template, wrap the shortcode in the `do_shortcode()` function.
+To use in a [Timber](http://jarednova.github.io/timber/) template, which we highly recommend, use the shortcodes filter like so `{{ '[cpss]' | shortcodes }}`.

 The shortcode allows for the following options:

 * link (e.g [cpss link="Email a Friend"]) - This allows you to set the name of the link that opens the CPSS pop-up form.
-The defualt is 'Email'.
+The default is 'Email'.

 * title (e.g [cpss title="Email a Friend This Page"]) - This allows you to set the name of the title that appears at the top of the CPSS pop-up form.
 The defualt is 'Email This Page'.